 To maintain order and security in the schools, school authorities are authorized to conduct searches of school property and equipment, as well as of students and their personal effects.
-"School authorities" include school resource police officers.
-See Board Policy in handbook.
+"School authorities" include school resource officers.
+(See Board Policy...7:140)